OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Keychain items with the `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` attribute set can be decrypted only if the backup is restored to the same device.
 An evildoer trying to extract this Keychain data from the backup would be unable to decrypt it without access to the crypto hardware inside the originating device.

-The takeaway: As long as sensitive data is handled as recommended earlier in this chapter (stored in the Keychain, or encrypted with a key locked inside the Keychain), backups aren't an issue.
+The takeaway: As long as sensitive data is handled as recommended earlier in this chapter (stored in the Keychain, or encrypted with a key locked inside the Keychain), backups aren't a security issue.

 ##### Static Analysis

-In performing an iTunes backup of a device on which a particular mobile application has been installed, the backup will include all subdirectories (except for the `Library/Caches/` subdirectory) and files contained within that app's private directory on the [device's file system](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW12 "Directories of an iOS App"  ).
+In performing an iTunes backup of a device on which a particular mobile application has been installed, the backup will include all subdirectories (except for the `Library/Caches/` subdirectory) and files contained within that app's private directory on the [device's file system](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW12 "Directories of an iOS App").

 As such, avoid storing any sensitive data in plaintext within any of the files or folders within the app's private directory or subdirectories.